datene/chicken/README.md

 # MoSCoW
 ## Must have:
-create a user
+create a user//
-Invite a second user
+Invite a second user//
-Creation of Challenge
+Creation of Challenge//
-See challenge
+See challenge//
-Log time spent
+Log time spent//
-See score
+See score//

 ## Should have
 fancy stats @ index